Introducing the CPC Board of Directors (2025-2027 & 2025-2029 Terms)

 Peter Lawless

-Director
+Director (2025-29)

-A respected litigator and dedicated coach with a passion for coaching and developing high performance athletes, Peter Lawless has devoted his life to the Olympic and Paralympic movement in Canada, helping athletes realize their potential and achieve their dreams.
+A respected litigator and dedicated coach with a passion for coaching and developing high performance athletes, Peter Lawless has devoted his life to the Olympic and Paralympic Movements in Canada, helping athletes realize their potential and achieve their dreams.

 As an athlete, a Chartered Professional Coach and an administrator, Peter believes in the power of sport to change lives.
 A recipient of BC’s Medal of Good Citizenship (2017) and the Queen’s Diamond Jubilee Medal (2012) Peter is a four-time winner of the National Coaching Excellence Award and was B.C.’s Coach of the Year in 2016 and 2012.
 Having worked with athletes and coaches at every level in sport from grassroots to high performance, Peter is one of the most respected coaches in Canadian sport.
-Peter’s athletes have broken 28 world records and won 15 Paralympic and World Championships medals.
+Athletes he has coached have broken 28 world records and won 15 Paralympic and World Championships medals.

 David Masse